biga-ahk/biga.ahk/src/string/pad.md

-Pads string on the left and right sides if it's shorter than length.
+Pads `string` on the left and right sides if it's shorter than `length`.
 Padding characters are truncated if they can't be evenly divided by length.

 ## Arguments
 [string:=""] (string): The string to pad.